 We never tire of looking at each other –

 Only the mountain and I.

-I sat there lost in a whirlpool of ecstasy for about 30 minutes.
+I sat there lost in a whirlpool of ecstasy.
 We were like two vagabonds who chose to reveal themselves to the people and this world on our own terms, mood, and choice; absolved from the limitations, judgments, and expectations of others.
 Nowhere to go, no one to meet, happy and content to be left to ourselves.

 The only misgiving of the trip was seeing the Goumukh glacier -all broken and shrunked.
 The glacier is receding at an alarming rate of 20 metres every year.
 Cracks have started to appear on the surface which means that within a span of 50 years the whole glacier might melt and disappear, and Ganga will become just a seasonal river.
 And there is no one but ourselves to blame for the destruction.
 I hope the world recognize global warming as a serious catastrophe and start acting soon.
 Our future generations should not be deprived of these wonderful blessings of nature just because we kept sitting ducks watching the disaster unfold.
 They should not pay for our inactions and silence.